automata-network/multiprover-avs-operator-setup/upgrades/README.md

 git pull
 ```

-2. Please check [the section below](#version-specific-changes) for the specific changes you need to make per version before starting your services again.
+2. Please check [the section below](#version-specific-changes) for the specific changes you need to make per version before rebooting your services.

 3. Stop the the existing services: